 John Watson, Doctor and Assistant

-Downside to the Reverse Chronological Resume Format
+The downside to the Reverse Chronological Resume Format

 The trouble is that this isn’t a suitable resume type for many people.
 When you’re changing jobs or returning to work after a long break or any of the myriad of things that happen in life, showing off your most recent job isn’t going to cut it.
 It’s too bad that many people try to make it work anyway.

-Upside to the Reverse Chronological Resume Format
+Upside to the Reverse Chronological Resume Format Types of Resumes

 This resume format does well with company ATS searches, so it’s going to remain popular.
 This type of resume is great when you’re currently or recently employed, staying in the same line of work, and in a pretty broad field.
 For instance, this is a great resume format if you’re a bartender looking for work that’s closer to your house to lessen your commute, but you’re sticking with bartending.